yslianTim/rhbm_gem/docs/developer/architecture/dataobject-io-architecture.md

-# DataObject I/O Developer Manual
+# DataObject I/O Architecture

-This manual explains the current file and SQLite I/O system for top-level `DataObject` instances.
+This document is the developer manual for file and SQLite I/O of top-level `DataObject` instances.

-Use this document when you need to:
+Use this document to:

-- trace import/export behavior from command entry points
+- trace file import/export behavior from `DataObjectManager`
-- understand save/load behavior to SQLite
+- understand SQLite save/load behavior and schema expectations
 - extend supported file formats
 - add a new persistent top-level `DataObject`

-Read with:
+This document describes current behavior only.

+Related guides:

 - [`../development-guidelines.md`](../development-guidelines.md)
 - [`./command-architecture.md`](./command-architecture.md)